kobibell/Warden-Web-Wizards-JIMS/README.md

 2. Use `python3 ./src/jims_project/manage.py runserver` to start the server.

 ### Logging in
-The following credentials can be used to login:
+The following credentials can be used initially to login:
-- Email : guest@guest.com
+- Email : guest@gmail.com
 - Password : guest

 ## Developer Guide